 Manage Your Money

 Make your money work for you.
 By setting goals, following a budget, and regularly saving, you can have more control over where your money goes and grows.
 Money is a tool.
 Many adults received little or no guidance as they were growing up about how best to use this tool.
 It's not surprising that within our current complex financial system, you may not have the information you need to make the best decisions on directing your income.
-A 2005 national survey found that one-third of Americans do not use a budget to manage their family's expenses and just more than fifty percent of adults do not regularly view their credit report.
+National surveys continue to show that more than half of U.S. adults do not use a budget to manage their household expenses and more than fifty percent of adults do not regularly view their credit report.
 On this page you will find helpful links that will direct you to information you can use to build your money management skills.

 More Resources for You

 The National Association of State Treasurer's sponsors this site for young adults.
 It can be tough to start out on your own financially.
 This site is designed to help young adults work through their unique financial concerns.

 The Office of the State Treasurer has information for you on the cost of credit, how your credit score is calculated, and tips on how to keep personal debt in check.

 Strengthen your financial know-how, now, and in the future.
 The State Treasurer's Office has partnered with the National Association of State Treasurer's to provide you with tools to help you make financial decisions more confidently.